RPixie/llama_embd-langchain-docs_pro/README.md

 Repository Ownership - RPixie

 This repository focuses on enhancing document embeddings using LLaMA C++ and Langchain.
-It prov
+It provides a step-by-step guid